Guttz/guttz.github.io/_posts/2019-08-23-hydra-ecosystem-gsoc19.md

   - /hydra-eco-gsoc19
 ---

 Hello reader, I'm Gustavo Morais and this post aims to summarize my journey throughout Google Summer of Code 19'.
 It has been three months of intensive learning and a remarkable experience as a developer which was divided into three coding phases.
 I'll divide each phase citing its goal, small description and core PR links attached to each.
-In the end, I'll add some diverse auxiliary merged contributions.
+I've made detailed blog posts about each phase and they're linked in the end of each section.
+The last part has some diverse auxiliary merged contributions done along the way.

 [Our community](https://github.com/HTTP-APIs) has different tools including a working server that can be built from a Hydra Doc, a.k.a[^2] [hydrus](https://github.com/HTTP-APIs/hydrus).
 And also, we have a [^1]Python Agent to work with that server, [a.k.a Hydra Agent](https://github.com/HTTP-APIs/hydra-python-agent).
-I and my GSoC college Vishal Desai had a series of improvements to make, in which Vishal was leading hydrus' changes and I was responsible for the Agent side.
+I and my GSoC colleague   Vishal Desai had a series of improvements to make, in which Vishal was leading hydrus' changes and I was responsible for the Agent side.

 -----------
 ## [Phase 1] - Smart Agent Foundations

-The first period of GSoC was market by intensive study and discussions.
+The first period of GSoC was marked by **intensive study and discussions**.
 I was in charge of developing the Python Hydra Agent to take it from being an only-GET PoC Command Line tool to a Pre-Alpha release supporting all basic operations of the Hydra Agent.
 For that, I created a document in which I detailed and discussed with the mentors the architecture and then proceed to the coding and lastly documenting it.
 References for this phase are as below:

 #### Goal:

-- Implemented basic working Agent able to execute all CRUD operations through GET, PUT, POST and DELETE with URLs only.
+- **Implemented basic working Agent** able to execute all CRUD operations through GET, PUT, POST and DELETE with URLs only.

 #### Pull Request: